mrskiro/murasaki/README.md

 # 🟪

-Built with Next.js and NotionAPI.
+Built with Next.js and Notion API.